 The fascinating lands ringing the legendary Black Sea—Turkey, Georgia, Russia, Ukraine, Romania, and Bulgaria—are the ancient crossroads of history, filled with the remnants of vanished civilizations, vibrant contemporary cultures, and a wealth of beautiful landscapes.
-Accompanied by an expert team of archaeologists and historians, we embark aboard the Island Sky, a 114-guest luxury expedition vessel, to explore these fabled lands of minarets and monasteries.
-Our journey includes the famed monuments of Istanbul including the Topkapi Palace, ancient Trabzon, one of antiquity’s greatest cities, Georgia’s illustrious Gelati Monastery, founded in the 12th century, Sevastopol, crucible of the Crimean War, Odessa’s spectacular 18th and 19th century architecture, a cruise on the Danube River Delta, a World Heritage Site and Biosphere Reserve, and Bulgaria’s vast Roman ruins.
+Accompanied by an expert team of archaeologists and historians, you embark aboard the Island Sky, a 100-guest luxury expedition vessel, to explore these fabled lands of minarets and monasteries.
+You discover four UNESCO World Heritage Sites, including Romania’s winding Danube Delta and several archaeological masterpieces.
+Enjoy a local Georgian dining tradition, visit busy bazaars, and sample regional wines.
+In the land where Jason and his Argonauts searched for the Golden Fleece, you’ll find much treasure of your own.

 USA / Istanbul, Turkey

 Depart on your overnight flight to Istanbul, Turkey.
 Upon arrival, transfer to the Pera Palace Hotel.
 Enjoy an afternoon at leisure before our welcome dinner and briefing.